 To comply with State and Federal requirements, a Basic PSA may only be used for an independent contractor.
-As such, a Basic PSA may only be used for a vendor (a) that is a corporate entity; or (b) that UConn’s Department of Human Resources determines, in writing, to be an independent contractor; or (c) that is giving a lecture, speech, or performance, or a series of three or fewer lectures, speeches or performances, that are open to the public.
+As such, a Basic PSA may only be used for a vendor (a) that is a corporate entity; or (b) that is clear to Procurement Services, utilizing the Labor Relations Guidelines, to be an independent contractor; or (c) that UConn’s Department of Labor Relations determines, in writing, to be an independent contractor; or (c) that is giving a lecture, speech, or performance, or a series of three or fewer lectures, speeches or performances, that are open to the public.
 A lecture, speech, or performance can be considered “open to the public” if admission is ticketed.

 The reason for this restriction is that use of a Basic PSA for an employee (as opposed to an independent contractor) could cause a violation of State and/or Federal law.
 In the event of a violation, the State and/or UConn could be liable for income taxes, employee social security and Medicare taxes, and unemployment compensation taxes.
 Information about the distinction between independent contractors and employees can be found in Memorandum No. 94-9 of the Office of the State Comptroller.

 A Basic PSA should not be used where the vendor will have access to any medical or health data protected by HIPAA.

 A Basic PSA should not be used where UConn expects to have a right to any work product or inventions produced by the vendor.